-Contributed by Ron Inglis, October 2021:
+Contributed by Ron Inglis, October 2021 and updated by Pickering relatives, March 2025:

 Roland Pickering is honoured on the following memorials in Australia: